DrengrCoder/CppLibrary/README.md

 - There is an example recipe for building test files in the makefile in this project.

 ## Command line interface parser (cli_parser.h)

-Most of this code is completely unique, and I have developed everything from scratch (to an extent), but the original implementation was influenced by the functionality of the command line argument parser and parser option class found in the [QT libraries](https://www.qt.io/).

 This class allows a developer to quickly define and manage arguments that can be passed in on the command line for binary file execution.
 This will probably not do everything you want it to, but it does everything I want it to, and has been developed in a way to minimise the code I need to write.
 You should carefully examine the constructor list and their input parameters and code docs for detailed instructions on how to use this class: